 But the truth is cotton production is surprisingly unsustainable.
 Cotton requires large amounts of water for irrigation and is even considered a very pesticide-intensive crop.
 Moreover, dyed and printed cotton undergoes bleaching and dyeing.

 The resulting wastewater from these processes are often being left flowing into waterways.
 While there are good alternatives like low impact cotton, these cost more than regular cotton.

 Another common material used in sanitary pads is bamboo.
 Bamboo is known as one of the most renewable and sustainable materials because it requires less resources and grows much faster than cotton.

 However, bamboo fleeces and velours still undergo a solvent process which could be damaging to our environment.

 Hemp is another excellent eco-friendly material used in making pads.
 It grows quickly and requires less resources like water to grow.
 It also does not require heavy use of pesticide.
 The only downside to using hemp as a material is that it is not as soft as cotton and bamboo.

-Minky, suedecloth and zorb are among the most common synthetic used in making reusable pads.
-These materials are made from microfibres which contributes to contamination of waterways.
+Minky, suede cloth and zorb are among the most common synthetics used in making reusable pads.
+These materials are made from microfibres which contribute to the contamination of waterways.

 In conclusion, yes reusable sanitary pads are eco friendly.
 Reusable pads made from natural fibres are more eco-friendly than those made from synthetic fibres.
 It really comes down to your own preference.